Benefits of Using a Virtual Assistant and How to hire one

 - More cost-effective – cheaper hourly rate depending on the geographical location of the Virtual Assistant.

 - Only need to hire Virtual Assistants with the right skill set to support your project.

 - 24/7 availability – have multiple Virtual Assistants in various time zones thereby providing full 24/7 cover.

 - Frees up your time to focus on strategic areas of your business.

 Should you hire more than one Virtual Assistant?
 It could make sense to have a team of Virtual Assistants – this could be because they each offer a specialist service, or it could be because you need the certainty of continued support.

-There are organisations that can source groups of Virtual Assistants, or you can find Virtual Assistants listed on freelance sites.
-Have a look at the page ‘How do I find work as a Virtual Assistant?’ to see a list of websites where you can post jobs and details of work you need covered.
+There are organizations that can source groups of Virtual Assistants, or you can find Virtual Assistants listed on freelance sites.
+Have a look at the page ‘How do I find work as a Virtual Assistant?’ to see a list of websites where you can post jobs and details of work you need to be covered.